 - Sperm concentration: It gives a measure of how many sperms are present in a millilitre of semen produced.
 The measurement will be done to count if they are less or more than 20 million sperms per millilitre in the ejaculated fluid.

 - Motility: This exam is an evaluation of the mobility of the sperm and how well they are moving.
-The sperms with more than 40% motility are considered normal.
+There is a grading of sperms on the basis of their motility.
+Sperms with more than 40% motility are considered normal.

 - Morphology: This looks for how many sperms have normal shape; the minimum being 4% normal morphology.
 However, it is considered as the least important of the parameters for fertility in semen.